ahmadraz321/nodejs-notes/nodeJs.md

 and when you wany really maximum amount of performance, a intensive cpu task use callback api

-only use when you are dead sure to use it - synchronous api
+only use when you are dead sure to use it - synchronous api mostly avoid it